-Looking for a Tax-Wise Giving Strategy in 2020?
+Looking for a Tax-Wise Giving Strategy ?
 Consider an IRA Qualified Charitable Distribution to your parish or favorite ministry.

 - Satisfies your Required Minimum Distribtuions without increasing your Adjusted Gross Income.